vitoramaral10/excel_to_json/README.md

 ## Getting Started

-At current the package allows you to use the following function (note: currently xlsx file type gives perfect results):<br />
+At current the package allows you to use the following function (note: currently xlsx file type gives not perfect results):<br />
 # 1.convert()<br />
     - automatically lets you pick an excel file and returns a string containing the entire converted json
 <br />